Teodor92/interview-questions/questions/DotNet.md

 * enum - members: `public` , allowed accessibility of members: none
 * interface - members: `public` , allowed accessibility of members: none
 * struct - members: `private` , allowed accessibility of members: `public` , `internal` , `private`
+* Access modifiers are not allowed for namespaces.

 ## 37. What is the difference between static methods and instance methods?